TheHolderCollective/theholdercollective.github.io/_posts/2025-06-27-Building-Battleship-Part-1.md

 ```

 ## Game Display - The Dreaded 'God' Class
-The aforementioned `GameDisplay` class handles anything related to the graphics of the game i.e layouts, panels, and menus.
+The `GameDisplay` class handles anything related to the graphics of the game i.e layouts, panels, and menus.
 Everything graphical in the game revolves around the **LiveDisplay** widget which allows the display to be updated without a perceptible refresh or screen scrolling.
 It also processes the keyboard inputs from the user, and functions as the game engine.
 All of these responsibilities unfortunately makes `GameDisplay` a ***'god'*** class, and I ended up splitting it over 8 modules.

 ![GodClass](/assets/posts/20250627/GodClass.jpg){: width="353" height="481"}
 _GameDisplay 'god' class_